ossskkar/SFC-SIM/README.md

 - The <map_file> to be used is indicated by the "floor_1_build" parameter in the <config_file>.

 ### SIMULATION PLAN
+- The simulation plan can be specified in ./scripts/initSimulations.m
+- The set of simulation segments are stored in the cell array data.simulation.
+- The function newSimulation() creates a new simulation segment with default parameters.
+- The parameters of each simulation segment can be adjusted manually.

 ### RUN A SIMULATION
-Open and execute the file ./scripts/simulate.m to run a simulation.
+- Open and execute the file ./scripts/simulate.m to run a simulation.

 ## AUTHORS
 - Oscar J. Urizar.